0x3f3f3f3f/Megumin.GameFramework.AI/UnityAI/Packages/com.megumin.ai.behaviortree/Note/BehaviorTree_Document_en.md

   Sets the help documentation link of the node in the editor.
 - [x] SerializationAlias
   Sets the serialization alias of the node in the editor.
 This attribute is useful when custom node class name renamed.
+- [x] SetMemberByAttribute
+  Look for this attribute during reflective assignment.
+If a callback function is set, use the callback function to assign values to the members.
+- [x] NonSerializedByMeguminAttribute
+  When serializing using Megumin, members with this attribute are ignored.
+Does not affect Unity's default serialization.

 # Debugging
 Select Gameobject at playmode and click EditorTree to open the editor, which will automatically enter debugging mode.